 Quality care consists of care that is patient-centred, scientifically based, population outcomes based, refined through quality improvement and benchmarking, individualized to each patient, and compatible with system policies and resources.

 The CDBC defines “evidence-based practice” as the integration of the most reliable and available research evidence with dietetic expertise and client values.
 “Evidence-informed dietetic practice” involves balancing the evidence, data and professional judgement with client interests and needs for optimal care outcomes.

 Q2: What is considered to be appropriate and relevant research evidence and how would an RD identify this in the multitude of nutrition publications available online?

-The College of Dietitians of Ontario developed a five-step evidence-based practice framework and a free online workshop to help Dietitians evaluate and identify scientifically-sound evidence to formulate recommendations to clients.
+The College of Dietitians of Ontario developed a five-step evidence-based practice framework to help Dietitians evaluate and identify scientifically-sound evidence to formulate recommendations to clients.

 There are also several other resources available to Dietitians on evaluating, rating and selecting scientifically-sound evidence.
 Here are examples of helpful resources:

 - Johns Hopkins Medicine Evidence Based Practice Center.